Sunday, December 07, 2003

 2003 Sacramento CX #8

 On Wednesday I was completely wrecked.
 It hurt to breathe, sit, walk, lie down, everything.
 There was no escaping the pain.
-That training ride was a really bad idea.
+That training ride was a really, really bad idea.

 So I have these broken ribs.
 I tried to come back but could not.
 The last race was today and I was not there.

 I really regret skipping race five now, since I have only five race results to everyone else's six.
 Grass Valley was a hilly course, like the ones I usually excel at.
-Even six points for a fifth place would have moved me up significantly.
+Just six points for a fifth place would have moved me up significantly.

 Even so, a top 10 is cool all things considered.